Last Updated on

 Here’s a nationwide fall color map to give you an idea if you’re traveling elsewhere.

-Anything that is not listed as a loop or if “round trip” is not mentioned, the distance is calculated one way.
 In order to best experience these hiking trails, we recommend that you arrive early, not leave any garbage (save the dolphins!), and be respectful of the environment.

 We’ll occasionally add an extra note of caution but will remind you here that safety is your responsibility when enjoying these hikes.
 If you’re bringing a dog along for your hike, many parks warn that they must be kept on a leash.